Australian Childhood Immunisation Register for health professionals

 - Health Professional Online Services (HPOS) - approved immunisation providers can submit immunisation details using the Identify Child and Record Encounter function through the ACIR secure area within HPOS

-- Manually - by completing either an ACIR Immunisation encounter form (IM002) or an ACIR Immunisation history form (IMMU13) and sending it to Medicare
+- manually - by completing either an Immunisation encounter form (IM002) or an Immunisation History form (IMMU13) and sending it to us

 Accessing ACIR information using HPOS

-If you are an authorised immunisation provider, you can access the immunisation history of an individual child through the ACIR secure area of HPOS.
+If you are an authorised immunisation provider, you can access the immunisation history of a child through the ACIR secure area of HPOS.
 You can also access a range of immunisation reports from this site.

 Visit the HPOS website to register or log on to the ACIR.

-If there are any missing immunisation details for a child, please send the information to the ACIR if possible (refer to the section on 'Submitting immunisation information').
+If there are any missing immunisation details for a child, please submit the information to ACIR.

-If any of the existing data on the ACIR is incorrect, please contact us or you can use the ACIR's secure email facility to request amendments.
+If any of the existing data on the ACIR is incorrect, contact ACIR on 1800 653 809.

 Accessing ACIR information over the phone

-If consent has been given by the child's parent or guardian, you can also contact the ACIR to obtain a child's immunisation details over the phone.
+If consent has been given by the child's parent or guardian, you can also contact ACIR on 1800 653 809 to obtain a child's immunisation details over the phone.